DanSam5K/Private-Events/README.md

 > A user can create events.
 A user can attend many events.
 An event can be attended by many users.
 This will require me to model many-to-many relationships and also to be very conscious about my foreign keys and class names.

-## Usage

-- Clone the repo: $ git clone
-- Run `bundle install`  in your terminal to install the Ruby gems.
-- Run `rails webpacker:install` or `npm install` to install webpacker
-- Run `rails db:create` to create DB before migration
-- Run `rails db:migrate`  in your terminal to migrate to db databases.
-- Run `$ rails server` to start your local host.
-- In your terminal go to (http://127.0.0.1:3000/)
-- Sign up for a session and create-events "secrets" or you can just watch them anonymously!

 ## BUILT WITH

 - Ruby